 - Stir until heated through.

-- I served with dill and a drizzle of tahini dressing for a bonus.
+- I served with dill and a drizzle of tahini dressing.

 Notes